Independent guide. Not affiliated with DVLA or GOV.UK. Always verify rates at gov.uk.

 What happens if I do not pay car tax?

 Driving without valid VED is a criminal offence.
-You can receive an £80 late licensing penalty, which doubles to £160 if not paid within 28 days.
+You receive an £80 late licensing penalty, rising to £160 if not paid within 28 days.
 DVLA uses Automatic Number Plate Recognition (ANPR) cameras to detect untaxed vehicles.
 Your car can be clamped, impounded, and eventually crushed.
-You may also face a fine of up to £1,000 in court.
+You may also face a court fine of up to £1,000.

 How do I check if my car is taxed?